jeeneo/rootless-viperfx/readme.md

     - (note: enable Legacy mode if apps don't get filtered just like a normal Android phone)

 ## Issues
-Some apps like Poweramp don't support adding symlinked directories (which is what `/SharedFolder` is) If you want to add your media library to the VM without copying all of it, try:
+Some apps like Poweramp don't support adding symlinked directories (which is what `/SharedFolder` is).
+If you want to add your media library to the VM without copying all of it, try:

 1. Move your existing Music library to `/SharedFolder`
 2. In the VM, rename the symlinked folder `SharedFolder` to `SharedFolderAlt` (or something similar)